JoseNunoOliveira/jno/costa/costa2.md

 ---

-# Snr.
-Torrão
+# "Snr.
+Torrão"
 <!-- _backgroundColor: "lightcyan" -->

-Rev. Dr. **António Alvo Torrão** is mentioned in letters 1761:VIII:51, 1774:X:59, 1774:X:68-69, 1780:XII:78.
+Rev. Dr. **António Alvo Torrão** is mentioned in letters VIII (1761), X (1774) and XII (1780).

 In particular, letter X (1774):

 > "(...) *e mos faça fazer pelo senhor Peixoto ao senhor Torrão, de quem V.M. explicará a palavrinha equívoca, que me disse dele de estar como dantes*"

->
+> [ (...) "and please do so via Mr. Peixoto to Mr. Torrão, of whom V.M. will explain the elusive word said to me about him being like he was before" ]

-[ (...) "and please do so via Mr. Peixoto to Mr. Torrão, of whom V.M. will explain the elusive word said to me about him being like he was before" ]
+Who was "senhor Torrão"?

 ---